Memory Aid: ADD vs CONDENSE

 This memory aid covers Memory Aid: ADD vs CONDENSE within Polymers for GCSE Chemistry.
 Revise Polymers in Organic Chemistry for GCSE Chemistry with 20 exam-style questions and 14 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
 It is section 12 of 15 in this topic.
 Use it for quick recall, then test yourself straight afterwards so the memory aid becomes usable in an answer.

 Topic position